Web3-Iligan/LikAI/README.md

 ## Running on the Local DFX NETWORK

 **To run the project in a local dfx network, you can use the command below**
    - The project repository uses Dev Containers.
-Please install the Windows Subsystem for Linux beforehand as well as the ubuntu distro.
-Make sure that is running at a version later than 22.04
+You can create a Github Codespace and all the installations/configurations will do it for you.

    ```sh
    npm run deploy:local